rocBLAS programming guide#

 , and compute_type

-) to resolve the ambiguity of using mixed precision compute.
+) to resolve the ambiguity of using mixed-precision compute.

 , scal_ex

-, gemm_ex
+, and gemm_ex

 rocblas-gemm-tune#